International Conference on Innovations in Health Information Technology in Low- and Middle-Income Countries (LMICs)

 - Cybersecurity, Ethics & Data Governance

-Keynote Speakers
+Speakers

-Our keynote speakers represent diverse expertise across health, technology, and development, with a particular focus on LMICs—while also bringing valuable perspectives from related global contexts.
+Our speakers represent diverse expertise across health, technology, and development, with a particular focus on LMICs—while also bringing valuable perspectives from related global contexts.

 Dr. Tanmay Mahapatra